Heijō Palace: Second Street and Mibu Gate

 The Second Street was a major thoroughfare running east–west along the southern side of the palace precinct.
-Around 35 metres in width, it was second only to Suzaku Avenue in size.
+Around 35 meters in width, it was second only to Suzaku Avenue in size.
 The Suzaku Gate, which was the main gate, together with the Mibu Gate to its east and the Wakainukai Gate to its west, all opened onto this avenue.

-In the latter half of the Nara period, the Great Hall of State and the Halls of State compound that comprised the centre of politics shifted to the eastern sector of the precinct.
+In the latter half of the Nara period, the Great Hall of State and the Halls of State compound that comprised the center of politics shifted to the eastern sector of the precinct.
 The Mibu Gate served in effect as the main gate to the palace.

 The area immediately to the south of the Second street is known to have been used for state offices and detached residences located outside the palace grounds, and was thus a district rivaling the palace itself in importance.

 Greater Palace

 The daidairi was a walled rectangular area extending from north to south between the first and second major east–west avenues and from west to east between the north–south avenues.

-The three main structures within the Greater Palace were the Official Compound (朝堂院, Chōdō-in) and the Inner Palace (内裏, Dairi).
+The main structures within the Greater Palace were the Official Compound (朝堂院, Chōdō-in) and the Inner Palace (内裏, Dairi).

 Chōdō-in

-The Chōdō-in was a rectangular walled enclosure situated directly to the north of the Suzaku Gate in the centre of the southern wall of the Greater Palace.
+The Chōdō-in was a rectangular walled enclosure situated directly to the north of the Suzaku Gate in the center of the southern wall of the Greater Palace.
 It was based on Chinese models and followed Chinese architectural styles, and archaeological evidence from earlier capitals shows that this building complex was present in earlier palaces and had a remarkably stable design from the 7th century onwards.